Ex-South Korean leader Park jailed for 24 years in corruption scandal

 Breaking News Emails

-Disgraced former South Korean President Park Geun-hye was sentenced to 24 years in prison Friday after being found guilty of abuse of power and coercion over a scandal that exposed webs of corruption between political leaders and the country's conglomerates.
+Disgraced former South Korean President Park Geun-hye was sentenced to 24 years in prison Friday, a year after she was driven from office over a scandal that exposed webs of corruption between political leaders and the country's conglomerates.

-The details came in a nationally televised verdict as a judge read a lengthy statement at Seoul Central District Court.
+In a nationally televised verdict, the Seoul Central District Court convicted Park of bribery, extortion, abuse of power and other charges.

+"The defendant abused her presidential power entrusted by the people, and as a result, brought massive chaos to the order of state affairs and led to the impeachment of the president, which was unprecedented," judge Kim Se-yoon said as he handed down the sentence.

 The court ruled that Park colluded with her old friend, Choi Soon-sil, to receive millions of dollars from major conglomerates such as Samsung and Lotte to help Choi's family and fund non-profit foundations owned by her.